Grand Theft Auto Online: 2013

 The Beach Bum update, released on 19 November 2013, added more beach-themed jobs and customisation content for players.
 The Deathmatch & Race Creators update was released on 11 December and allowed players to create their own deathmatches and races.
 The Capture Update was released on 17 December and added a new team-based capture the flag mode called Capture.
-On 24 December, the Holiday Gifts update added Christmas-themed items, discounts to in-game vehicles, weapons, apartments and other items, and snowfall to the game world.
-All the Holiday Gifts featured in this update were removed on 5 January 2014.
+On 24 December, the Holiday Gifts update added Christmas-themed items, discounts for in-game vehicles, weapons, apartments and other items, and snowfall to the game world.
+All Holiday Gifts featured in this update were later removed on 5 January 2014.

 2014

 Coinciding with the 2014 Valentine's Day, the Valentine's Day Massacre Special update was released on 13 February and added Bonnie and Clyde-themed content to the game for a limited time, until the end of February.
 The Business Update, released on 4 March, added multiple business-themed items to the game.
-On 11 April, the Capture Creator update was released that added the ability for players to create their own Capture jobs using the Content Creator.
-The High Life Update, released on 13 May, added several new contact missions, new vehicles, clothing items, and weapons.
+On 11 April, the Capture Creator update was released and added the ability for players to create their own Capture jobs using the Content Creator.
+The High Life Update, released on 13 May, added several new contact missions, vehicles, clothing items, and weapons.
 It also added new apartments, the ability to own two properties at the same time, and the Mental State gameplay statistic that monitors player behaviour in-game.
 The I'm Not a Hipster update was released on 17 June and added hipster-themed customisation items, and retro-themed vehicles and weapons.

-The Independence Day Special update was released on 1 July to celebrate the U.S. Independence Day and added patriotic-themed vehicles, weapons and customisation items for a limited time.
+The Independence Day Special update was released on 1 July to celebrate U.S. Independence Day and added patriotic-themed vehicles, weapons, and customisation items for a limited time.
 The patch added new properties to Grand Theft Auto Online and the "On Call Matchmaking" feature that lets player accept a job invite and keep playing until the lobby is full.
 The San Andreas Flight School update, released on 19 August, added new features and vehicles related to the in-game flying school.
-The Last Team Standing update was released on 2 October and added 10 new jobs, motorcycles, weapons and creator support for the Last Team Standing game mode.
-On 18 December, the Festive Surprise update was released and added two new weapons, four holiday-themed vehicles and clothing items, which were made unavailable after 5 January 2015.
+The Last Team Standing update was released on 2 October and added 10 new jobs, motorcycles, weapons, and creator support for the Last Team Standing game mode.
+On 18 December, the Festive Surprise update was released and introduced two weapons, four holiday-themed vehicles, and several clothing items, which were made unavailable after 5 January 2015.
 The update also added the ability to buy a third property, and saw the return of snowfall to the game world.